-- 3.12.7 The TSNZ Executive may approve variations to the programme as in 3.12.8 and 3.12.9. - 3.12.8 Any variations must be approved prior to the programme being circulated in accordance with Rules 3.12.16.2 and 3.12.16.3. - 3.12.9 Other special circumstances, for instance after entries close fewer entries, or entry numbers exceed the range size, changes may be approved in consultation with the liaison officer and TSNZ Executive.
-Any change in the programme must be distributed to all participants within 24 hours of any change being approved. - 3.12.10 International matches may be included in the programme. - 3.12.11 All medals and representative pockets shall be presented at the social function arranged by the host association, except Air Rifle and Three Position matches which may be presented on the day of competition. - 3.12.12 TSNZ ISSF Medals shall be awarded by TSNZ for the New Zealand Championship ISSF events at the National Outdoor Championships according to the current ISSF Rules.
-The scale of medal awards to be:
+- 3.12.5 The TSNZ Executive may approve variations to the proposed and/or agreed programme provided any such variations are approved prior to the distribution of the programme and entry forms. - 3.12.6 Variations after the distribution of the programme and entry forms may be made only in the event of special circumstances (for example, after entries close too few entries received, or entry numbers exceed the range size, etc).
+Such variations must be approved by the TSNZ Executive, and must be as a result of consultation between the Host Association and TSNZ Liaison officer. - 3.12.7 Any changes made after the distribution of the programme and entry forms must be publicised as soon as practically possible.
+Any changes made after close of entries must be distributed to all entered participants affected by the change within 24 hours of the change being approved. - 3.12.8 International matches may be included in the programme. - 3.12.9 All medals and representative pockets shall be presented at the social function arranged by the Host Association, except for Air Rifle and Three Position medals which may be presented on the day of competition. - 3.12.10 TSNZ Medals shall be awarded by TSNZ for the New Zealand National Championship events at the National Outdoor Championships according to the current TSNZ Trophy Steward Guidelines. - 3.12.11 Medals shall be awarded by TSNZ to three placings in all TSNZ Graded events, provided each recipient has completed the course of fire. - 3.12.12 The type of award for the Badge Match is at the discretion of the Host Association.
+The type of award to be given each year must be clearly stated on the entry form. - 3.12.13 Events shall not be conducted where there is only one entrant and that sole entrant must be notified at least seven days prior to the event.